 Eat meals together as a family as much as you can.

 Meals together as a family provide so much more than just dinner.
 Research shows family meals are one of the best ways to connect with your family.

 Family meals can also lower the chance your child will use drugs or alcohol as a teenager or struggle with their mental health.

-Children need to eat lots of fruits and vegetables, whole grains, and proteins.
-This helps them become strong and healthy.
-Provide meals and snacks around the same time every day- and have them eat at the table.
+- Children need to eat lots of fruits and vegetables, whole grains, and proteins.
+This helps them become strong and healthy. - Provide meals and snacks around the same time every day- and have them eat at the table.
 Children learn better eating habits with a structured routine.
-They're also less likely to choke if they sit while they eat instead of carrying food around with them.
-Feed your child the same meal the rest of your family eats.
+They're also less likely to choke if they sit while they eat instead of carrying food around with them. - Feed your child the same meal the rest of your family eats.
 This helps them learn to try new foods.
-You don't need to make something else if they don't want to eat the same thing as the rest of the family.
-Kids are more likely to try new foods when they help make them.
-Let your child help pick out healthy foods at the store.
-Kids love to help make meals and snacks.
-They can help put ingredients in a bowl, stir things, or wash vegetables.
-Give your child choices at meal times and snacks.
-For example, let them choose if they want carrots or broccoli with lunch.
-Let your child stop eating or choose not to eat if they're full.
-Your child is still growing, but not as fast as they used to.
-Some days they will eat less than others.
-That's okay.
+You don't need to make something else if they don't want to eat the same thing as the rest of the family. - Give your child small amounts of food at meals.
+You waste less food and your child can ask for more if they are still hungry. - Let your child stop eating or choose not to eat if they're full.
+Your child has a small stomach and may eat more one day than the next.
 Never force or pressure them to eat.
-Kids who learn to listen to their bodies and stop eating when they're full have healthier eating habits later in life.
-Only give your child small amounts of new foods.
+Kids who learn to listen to their bodies and stop eating when they're full have healthier eating habits later in life. - Cut foods into small pieces to make it easy for your child to eat.
+Soft, moist foods are also easier to eat and prevent choking. - Only give your child small amounts of new foods.
 It can be scary for kids to try new foods.
-Give 1 new food at a time with other food you know your child likes.
-Let your child choose if they want to try the new food or not.
+Give 1 new food at a time with other food you know your child likes. - Let your child choose if they want to try the new food or not.
 Keep giving them new foods even if they don't eat them at first.
 They will learn to like new things in their own time.
-You may need to give your child a new food more than 10 times before they eat it.
-Think about rewards differently.
-Don't use food as a reward or punishment and don't give kids rewards for trying new foods.
-Give your child water instead of milk or juice if they're thirsty in between meals or snacks.
+You may need to give your child a new food more than 10 times before they eat it. - Think about rewards differently.
+Don't use food as a reward or punishment and don't give kids rewards for trying new foods. - Give your child water instead of milk or juice if they're thirsty in between meals or snacks.
 Milk and juice take up more room in their stomach and make them less hungry for their next snack or meal.
 It's better for kids to get nutrients from foods rather than liquids.